Last Updated on

-- Post pregnancy pain: It is common that women continue experiencing pain post childbirth, which may be quite upsetting.
+- Post-pregnancy pain: It is common that women continue experiencing pain after childbirth, which may be quite upsetting.

 The uterus contracts to shrink back to its original size after childbirth.
 These occasional and sudden contractions lead to bouts of pain called – after pains.
-These are similar or rather mild labor contractions and are more frequent during breastfeeding.
+These are similar to mild labour contractions and are more frequent during breastfeeding.
 This is because of the oxytocin released while breastfeeding, which in turn causes the uterus to contract.